 The #1 reason water kefir ferments are not successful is because they are not kept consistently warm enough.

 The optimal brew temperature is between 20 – 25 C (70 – 75 F).
 With temperatures fluctuating from day to night in our homes, it makes it difficult for the water kefir grains to flourish.
-When the temperatures outside get cooler, it is best to do your first ferment for 48 hours (instead of 24 hr) to give more time for the sugars to be used up but check it every 12 hours.
-The way to tell if your first ferment is ready is if it smells fermented and the water kefir tastes mildly sweet-sour with just a tiny bit of bubbles when first strained.
+When the temperatures outside get cooler, it is best to do your first ferment for 48 hours (instead of 24 hrs) to give more time for the sugars to be eaten up.
+The way to tell if your first ferment is ready is by doing the second ferment with pineapple juice.
+Once you are getting good fizz, you can change over to any juice or herbs you like.

 Here are 10 warming tips to use: